Jandrov/ctf-writeups/2020-FwordCTF/README.md

   <img src="imgs/null_2.png">
 </p>

 Well, not everything, as I notice that the image dimensions are **0x0**.
-At this point I imagine that the challenge will be related to CRC, but let's check it with *pngcheck* (I always these flags but I guess they are not needed for this challenge).
+At this point I imagine that the challenge will be related to CRC, but let's check it with *pngcheck* (I always use these flags but I guess they are not needed for this challenge).

 <p align="center">
   <img src="imgs/null_3.png">